kramse/security-courses/courses/system-and-software/system-security/mandatory-assignment-2.md

-# Mandatory Assignment 1 for System Security course
+# Mandatory Assignment 2: Computer System Security course

-This is a description for the mandatory assignment 1 in KEA Kompetence System Security F2024
+This is a description for the mandatory assignment 2 in KEA Kompetence System Security F2025

-To be handed in at latest March 14, 2024 by email to xhek@kea.dk or hlk@zencurity.com
+To be handed in on Fronter

 # Overall goal